ziolkovscy/Welding-Consumable-Manufacturers/README.md

 # Welding Consumable Manufacturers

-## General
+## What is Welding Consumable Manufacturers
-A simple list of manufacturers of welding and brazing consumables.
+A simple list of manufacturers of welding, brazing, overlaying and thermal spraying consumables.
 Each manufacturer's name is accompanied by a website address.

-## Technology
+## Author
-MarkDown
+Przemysław Ziółkowski
+* mail: ziolkovscy@gmail.com(ziolkovscy@gmail.com)

 ## Features
 Collecting, systematizing and facilitating the search for producers of welding consumables.

-## Status
+## License
-Under development.
+This project is ___ licensed.